KurtKline/fastapi-postgres-aws-lambda/README.md

 - `openapi_prefix="/prod"`: This value needs to match `StageName: prod` in `template.yml`.
 The sample project I pulled from had `Prod` with a capital P, which would not load the /docs and /redoc properly when deployed.

+- Need to add `AWSLambdaVPCAccessExecutionRole` policy to the `fastapilambdarole`, otherwise will get errors when using the `sam deploy` command.

 ## Next Steps
 - I'm currently using Lambda environment variables to set the database credentials (including password), so I need to figure out a more secure solution.
 Someone recommended to use KMS for this.